KV Focus Plus

 Below is a series of short training videos designed to strengthen workplace communication.
 Learn how you can improve collaboration or turn challenges into creative solutions:

-“The Science Behind Dramatically Better Conversations” [11:47] Find out why the key to connecting better to others is about more than just talking — it’s about asking the right kinds of questions.
+'The Science Behind Dramatically Better Conversations' [11:47] Find out why the key to connecting better to others is about more than just talking ' it's about asking the right kinds of questions.

-“Addressing Conflict with Care: Simon Sinek’s Approach to Workplace Negativity” [3:14] Understand how and why negativity can serve a purpose in the workplace and how to have constructive conversations around it that create opportunities for innovation.
+'Addressing Conflict with Care: Simon Sinek's Approach to Workplace Negativity' [3:14] Understand how and why negativity can serve a purpose in the workplace and how to have constructive conversations around it that create opportunities for innovation.

-“How to Motivate Yourself to Change Your Behavior” [16:48] Hear about three key ingredients you need to do better things for yourself.
+'How to Motivate Yourself to Change Your Behavior' [16:48] Hear about three key ingredients you need to do better things for yourself.
 Learn about how emotion, motivation and social factors influence your expectations and decisions.

 Note: Please check with your supervisor to be sure your work schedule allows you to attend.
 Also, please plan to bring your own lunch.
 Questions?
 Contact Kimberly Dupree, training and development coordinator at kdupree@kvcc.edu.